eldoJr/dark-light-calculator/README.md

 # Dark & Light Themed Calculator

 ## Description
-This is a simple yet elegant calculator application built with **JavaScript**, featuring **Dark and Light themes**.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, while offering an interactive and visually appealing user interface.
+A simple, elegant calculator application built as the final project in the **Global Certification** program at [**Parul University**](https://www.paruluniversity.ac.in).
+Developed using **JavaScript**, it features a smooth toggle between Dark and Light themes.
+Users can perform basic arithmetic operations with a clean, interactive, and responsive user interface.

 ## Features:
+- **Basic Arithmetic Operations:** Perform addition, subtraction, multiplication, and division easily.
 - **Dark and Light Modes:** Switch between dark and light themes for a better user experience.
-- **Basic Arithmetic Operations:** Perform addition, subtraction, multiplication, and division easily.
-- **Responsive Design:** Works smoothly on various screen sizes and devices.
 - **Interactive UI:** Clean and modern design for better usability.

 ## Technologies Used: